 - Some Medicaid beneficiaries become eligible for Medicaid by spending part of their monthly income on medical care.
 Since co-payments paid or incurred can be used toward satisfying the spend-down (overage) in the following month, itemized bills or receipts for co-payments should be provided to beneficiaries when requested. - There is a maximum amount per Medicaid beneficiary for all co-payments incurred per year.
 The co-payment year starts April 1 and ends March 31.
-When a beneficiary reaches the annual co-pay maximum, they will receive a letter confirming the date on which the co-pay maximum was met and exempting the beneficiary from a co-payment until the end of the current co-payment year. - Co-payment amounts are as follows: - \$3.00 for non-preferred Brand Name Drugs; - \$1.00 for Generic Drugs; or preferred Brand Name Drugs \$0.50 for Non Prescription (over the counter) Drugs; - \$1.00 for Medical/Sickroom Supplies. - Co-payment is not required for certain beneficiaries and service categories which include: - Family planning (birth control) services including birth control pills, Plan B, and condoms; - FDA-approved drugs to treat tuberculosis; - FDA-approved drugs to treat mental illness (psychotropic drugs); - · Medicaid beneficiaries younger than 21 years old; - Medicaid beneficiaries during pregnancy and for the two months after the month in which the pregnancy ends;
+When a beneficiary reaches the annual co-pay maximum, they will receive a letter confirming the date on which the co-pay maximum was met and exempting the beneficiary from a co-payment until the end of the current co-payment year. - Co-payment amounts are as follows: - \$3.00 for non-preferred Brand Name Drugs; - \$1.00 for Generic Drugs, preferred Brand Name Drugs, and Brand Drugs included in the Brand Less Than Generic Drugs Program; - \$0.50 for Non-Prescription (over the counter) Drugs; - \$1.00 for Medical/Sickroom Supplies. - Co-payment is not required for certain beneficiaries and service categories which include: - Family planning (birth control) services including birth control pills, Plan B, and condoms; - FDA-approved drugs to treat tuberculosis; - FDA-approved drugs to treat mental illness (psychotropic drugs); - Medicaid beneficiaries younger than 21 years old: - Medicaid beneficiaries during pregnancy and for the two months after the month in which the pregnancy ends; - Residents of Adult Care Facilities licensed by the New York State Department of Health (DOH); - Residents of nursing homes;

-- Residents of Adult Care Facilities licensed by the New York State Department of Health (DOH); - Residents of nursing homes; - Residents of Intermediate Care Facilities for the Developmentally Disabled (ICF/DD); - Residents of Office of Mental Health (OMH) or Office of Persons with Developmental Disabilities (OPWDD) certified residences; - Beneficiaries in Comprehensive Medicaid Case Management (CMCM) or Service Coordination Programs; - Beneficiaries in OMH or OPWDD Home and Community Based Services (HCBS) Waiver Programs; and - Beneficiaries in a DOH HCBS Waiver Program for Persons with Traumatic Brain Injury (TBI).
+- Residents of Intermediate Care Facilities for the Developmentally Disabled (ICF/DD); - Residents of Office of Mental Health (OMH) or Office of Persons with Developmental Disabilities (OPWDD) certified residences; - Beneficiaries in Comprehensive Medicaid Case Management (CMCM) or Service Coordination Programs; - Beneficiaries in OMH or OPWDD Home and Community Based Services (HCBS) Waiver Programs; and - Beneficiaries in a DOH HCBS Waiver Program for Persons with Traumatic Brain Injury (TBI). - Beneficiaries with incomes below 100 percent of the federal poverty level. - Beneficiaries in Hospice - American Indians and Alaska Natives who have ever received a service from the Indian Health Service, tribal health programs or under contract health services referral.